-- 22. The Education and Training Commission shall appoint a Selection Committee to recruit and select applicants for membership on the Board.
-(Appendix B Terms of Reference) - 23.
-The Board of Governors may submit to the Selection Committee, recommendations for board applicants. - 24.
-The Selection Committee shall consist of: - (a) one (1) academic with curriculum and program development experience; - (b) one (1) individual with university administration experience; and - (c) one (1) community advocate.
+22. The Education and Training Commission shall appoint a Selection Committee to recruit and select applicants for membership on the Board.
+(Appendix B - Terms of Reference)

+23. The Board of Governors may submit to the Selection Committee, recommendations for board applicants.

+24. The Selection Committee shall consist of:

+- (a) one (1) academic with curriculum and program development experience; - (b) one (1) individual with university administration experience; and - (c) one (1) community advocate.

-- 25. The Selection Committee shall not consist of any current politically elected or appointed representatives. - 26.
-The members of the Selection Committee shall: - (a) have at a minimum of five (5) years demonstrable successful board experience; and - (b) be knowledgeable about Indigenous cultures, languages and heritage. - 27.
-The Selection Committee may opt to: - (a) solicit board applicants from Canadian society, including First Nation entities; - (b) advertise for board applicants; or - (c) contract an independent professional Search Committee to recruit board applicants. - 28.
-In the event that a Search Committee is contracted, the Committee shall establish a pool of applicants with the required skills outlined in Section 17 and provide the list of names to the Selection Committee for consideration. - 29.
-The Selection Committee shall: - (a) interview board applicants from across Canada; and - (b) select the most suitable applicants to serve on the Board of Governors of the First Nations University of Canada. - 30.
-The Selection Committee shall present the list of successful board candidates to the Joint Executive Council/Indian Government Commission for ratification. - 31.
-The Selection Committee shall provide notice to the Chiefs-in-Assembly on the board membership.
+25. The Selection Committee shall not consist of any current politically elected or appointed representatives.

+- 26. The members of the Selection Committee shall: - (a) have at a minimum of five (5) years demonstrable successful board experience; and - (b) be knowledgeable about Indigenous cultures, languages and heritage. - 27.
+The Selection Committee may opt to: - (a) solicit board applicants from Canadian society, including First Nation entities; - (b) advertise for board applicants; or - (c) contract an independent professional Search Committee to recruit board applicants.

+28. In the event that a Search Committee is contracted, the Committee shall establish a pool of applicants with the required skills outlined in Section 17 and provide the list of names to the Selection Committee for consideration.

+29. The Selection Committee shall:

+- (a) interview the four non-elected board applicants from across Canada; - (b) accept nominations for elected leaders from across Canada.
+Nominators must be elected leaders from a Canadian First Nation; and - (c) select the most suitable applicants to serve on the Board of Governors of the First Nations University of Canada

+30. The Selection Committee shall present the list of successful board candidates to the Joint Executive Council/Indian Government Commission for ratification.

+31. The Selection Committee shall provide notice to the Chiefs-in-Assembly on the board membership.